google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 Our goal in this guide is to build an example product landing page for our hypothetical Smiles product.
-The end result will be a fully functioning page that covers many of the core prinicples of building experiences that work well across all different device types.
+The end result will be a fully functioning page that covers many of the core principles of building experiences that work well across all different device types.

 # Set up development workspace

 Great news.
 There is no need to set anything up.
 You just need a text editor and 15 minutes to read this guide.

 If you don't know what text editor to use here are some that we use: